-School-related anxiety is a complex and challenging issue that can cause a great deal of distress to both children and families.
-However, there are solutions available and with the right support, most children and young people can go back to a normal pattern of school attendance.
+School-related anxiety is a complex and challenging issue that can cause a great deal of distress to families.
+But there are solutions and with support, most children and young people go back to a normal pattern of school attendance.